Ire57/The-Grand-Jamboree/README.md

 ## Disclaimer

-"Le Grand Jamboree" is an unofficial, educational game project and is not affiliated with, endorsed, or sponsored by the iGEM Foundation or the official Grand Jamboree event.
-All trademarks and registered names (iGEM, Grand Jamboree) belong to their respective owners.
+“Le Grand Jamboree” is an unofficial, fan-made, educational project.
+This work is not affiliated with, endorsed by, or sponsored by the iGEM Foundation.
+“iGEM” and “Grand Jamboree” are trademarks of the iGEM Foundation, used here for descriptive and educational purposes only.